MMA fighter dies following 19-second knockout

 Mr Thornton was a veteran of 24 MMA fights, and had an 6-18 win-loss record.

-He had previously fought UFC heavyweights Chase Sherman and Walt Harris, and last won a fight in 2016, suffering five straight defeats since then.
+He had previously fought UFC heavyweights Chase Sherman and Walt Harris, and last won a fight in 2016, suffering five straight first-round defeats since then.

+International Boxing Hall of Fame 2020 inductee Lou DiBella questioned how he could have been allowed to continue to fight.

+Sincere condolences to the family of Justin Thornton.
+This fatal night was his SIXTH CONSECUTIVE FIRST ROUND STOPPAGE.
+The 38 year old survived the first five.
+The state of combat sports regulation in America is atrocious. #boxing #mma https://t.co/VTlO7NGqSH— Lou DiBella (@loudibella) October 5, 2021

 Join our new commenting forum